Jorenar/blog/2023-02-19-less-known-c.md

 ## Function types

-Function pointers ought to be well known, but as we know the syntax is bit awkward.
+Function pointers ought to be well known, but as we know the syntax is a bit awkward.
 On the other hand, less people know you can (as with most objects in C) create a `typedef` for function type.

 ```c
 #include <stdio.h>